nithinmurali/pygsheets/README.md

 ## How to Contribute

 This library is Still in development phase.
 So there is a lot of work to be done.
-The models.py is the file which defines the models used in this library.
-There are mainly 3 models - spreadsheet, worksheet, cell.
-Fuctions which are yet to be implimented are left out empty with an @TODO comment. you can start by implimenting them.
-The communication with google api using google-python-client is implimented in client.py and the exceptions in exceptions.py
+The `models.py` is the file which defines the models used in this library.
+There are mainly 3 models - `spreadsheet`, `worksheet`, `cell`.
+Fuctions which are yet to be implimented are left out empty with an _@TODO_ comment. you can start by implimenting them.
+The communication with google api using google-python-client is implimented in `client.py` and the exceptions in exceptions.py

 ### Report Issues